IBM Logo

 1890 – 1914

-Almost in parallel with the first logo, a second appeared when the firm was renamed the Computing Scale Company.
-Management pondered the style and graphics briefly, using the monogramming technique to combine the capital letters from the company name.
-But CSC is played in a different design – streamlined, in the form of curls.
-The letter “C” has been made large: it contains “S” (center) and “Co” (side right).
+Almost parallel to the first logo, a second appeared when the firm was renamed the Computing Scale Company.
+Management briefly considered the style and graphics, using monogramming to combine the company name’s capital letters.
+But CSC is played in a different, streamlined design, in curls.
+The letter “C” has been enlarged: it contains “S” (center) and “Co” (on the right).
 The abbreviation is decorated with original ornaments.

 1910 – 1924

-During the new status acquisition, the company underwent a major rebranding, which was reflected in the name and branding.
+The company rebranded to reflect its new status, as reflected in its name and branding.
 The result was a structure called the Computing-Tabulating-Recording Company and an emblem based on the CTRCo monogram.
 They also received a specific arrangement: in the foreground, there is a large “T,” behind it is an “R,” on the left is “C,” and on the right is “Co.”
 And the leg “T” goes through the curl “R,” and the logo itself looks like a print.

 1924 – 1946

 In 1924, the era of International Business Machines kicked off.
-At first, the abbreviation was not used: the developers took the company’s full name as a basis, typing the words in the form of a globe with a wide equator encircling it.
-“Business” is written at the top, “Machines” below, and “International” in the middle, symbolizing the universal coverage of countries with new technologies.
+At first, the abbreviation was not used; the developers used the company’s full name as the basis, typing the words into a globe with a wide equator encircling it.
+“Business” is written at the top, “Machines” below, and “International” in the middle, symbolizing the universal reach of new technologies across countries.

 1946 – 1956

-This period brought a fundamental change in the company’s strategy, turning it into a promising giant.
+They fundamentally changed the company’s strategy during this period, turning it into a promising giant.
 Naturally, the next rebranding affected the visual identity.
 Designers suggested leaving the florid ornaments to focus on manufacturability, simplicity, and accessibility.
-The result of this approach is a completely new logo, consisting of an abbreviated version of International Business Machines.
-The large blue letters are set apart from each other and are complemented by small serifs.
+The result of this approach is a completely new logo that consists of an abbreviated version of International Business Machines.
+The large blue letters are set apart from one another and complemented by small serifs.

 1956 – 1962

-The version of this period has almost everything in common with the previous logo, with a few exceptions.
+The version from this period has almost everything in common with the previous logo, except for a few exceptions.
 So, the designers enlarged the serifs, making them more expressive, increased the in-letter gaps at “B,” and sharpened the central part of the “M.” The color and style were left the same.

 1962 – 1972

 1962 played a colossal role in the history of the IBM logo.
-It was then that the designer Paul Rand applied a “linear” approach to it, that is, he lined up the letters on stripes of equal width.
+Then the designer Paul Rand applied a “linear” approach, lining up the letters along stripes of equal width.
 At first, there were thirteen of them.
 Why exactly so many?
-Just as the author intended, such a width is ideal to understand that these are improvised wires.
+As the author intended, this width is ideal for understanding that these are improvised wires.
 And the size of the letters contained exactly that many lines.

 1972 – today